Tayerquach/DERCo/README.md

 ```

 ## Dataset
 This preprocessing pipeline was used to generate the DERCo dataset.
 To download this dataset, please go to this [link](https://osf.io/rkqbu/).
+Download `EEG_data` folder and put it into the directory with the same level as `article`.
+Note that although `preprocessed` folder was published, we can download `raw` folder only and run this pipeline.
+The results then can are validated by the available `preprocessed` files in OSF.
 For further details about schema and the structure of DERCo dataset, please refer to this [paper]().
 ## Run Preprocessing
 After downloading the DERCo dataset, to create `preprocessed_epoch.fif` for each article per participant, we can run the code below.
 ```console